 Spencer edited and sound designed Rashid Johnson’s “Samuel in Space,” for Ballroom Marfa.
 “Samuel in Space” was acquired by Detroit Institute of Arts’ permanent collection and has exhibited at Hauser and Wirth, the McNay Art Museum, the National Gallery of Canada, and Museum of Contemporary Art Denver.

-As an undergraduate, Spencer was sponsored by Czech author and screenwriter Arnost Lustig to attend the Czech National Film School (FAMU) in Prague, directing track.
-Additionally, during undergraduate studies, Spencer was one of 13 students from across the United States selected by presidential historian and author Dr. Douglas Brinkley for The Majic Bus, a twice-run collegiate experiential learning program.
-The Majic Bus traveled to 44 states, on the first-ever natural gas powered bus, studying Geography of the American Civil Rights Struggle, American Intellectual History, American Road Literature’ and American Social history.
-What set this program apart was being in the precise location where history occured: touring Little Rock Central High with Melba Patillo Beals, studying Kurt Vonnegut’s “Breakfast of Champions” with Kurt, in his kitchen, over lunch, walking Lowell, MA during the Kerouac Poetry Festival with Allen Ginsberg, learning music with Townes van Zandt at the Maple Leaf, etc..
+The Majic Bus traveled to 46 states, on the first-ever natural gas powered bus, studying Geography of the American Civil Rights Struggle, American Intellectual History, American Road Literature and American Social history.
+What set this program apart was being in the precise location where history occured: touring Little Rock Central High with Melba Patillo Beals, studying Kurt Vonnegut’s “Breakfast of Champions” with Kurt, in his kitchen, over lunch, touring Lowell, MA with Allen Ginsberg one-on-one during the Kerouac Poetry Festival, learning music with Townes van Zandt at the Maple Leaf, etc..

 Summer, 2019 and Spring 2021, Spencer’s works Inversion #14, 2017 and Foundations, 2014 were auctioned on Paddle8.com and Capsule Auctions, respectively, to benefit the Center for Art Law in New York, curated by Louise Carron.